-No. If you are non-resident of Michigan (i.e., you are a nonresident) and the only coverage you have is from your out of state insurance policy, then you will be disqualified from collecting No-Fault benefits if you are injured in a Michigan auto accident.
+In other words, if you are a non-resident of Michigan and the only coverage you have is from your out of state car insurance policy, then you will be disqualified from collecting No-Fault insurance benefits if you are injured in a car accident in Michigan.

 Michigan’s No-Fault law provides that a “person” who is “not a resident of this state” is disqualified from recovering No-Fault benefits “unless the person owned a motor vehicle that was registered and insured in this state.”
 (MCL 500.3113(c))

 Do non-Michigan residents have to register their vehicles in Michigan?

 Non-Michigan residents are legally required to register their own vehicles in Michigan only if they drive in Michigan for more than 90 days.
 If a non-Michigan resident’s driving time in Michigan is less than 90 days, then the registration requirement does not apply.

 “A nonresident owner of a pleasure vehicle otherwise subject to registration under this act shall not operate the vehicle for a period exceeding 90 days without securing registration in this state.”
 (MCL 257.243(4))